6 Freestyle Swim Workouts and Sets

 For the drill work, I typically alternate between closed fist freestyle (a great drill for encouraging a high elbow vertical forearm) and long dog freestyle (pulling normally but recovering completely under the water, somewhat like doggy paddle).

-Those two freestyle drills are among my favorites, but choose drills that are appropriate to the technical aspects of your freestyle stroke that you would like to improve upon.
+Those two drills are among my favorites for freestylers, but choose drills that are appropriate to the technical aspects of your freestyle stroke that you would like to improve upon.

 The kick reps are to be done cruise and to keep your heart rate rolling.